Alirezarahhmati/Taskee/README.md

 Creating new workspace for your project and add member to you workspace.
-Add some list to your workspace and create some Todo and Doing and Don cards to give your list member some responsibility.You can attach photo and leave comment in card.
+Add some list to your workspace and create some Todo and Doing and Don cards to give your list's member some responsibility.You can attach photo and leave comment in card.

 ### **How Use**
 After cloning project we have some files.
 In the Taskee2 file are android classes and